gdoumenc/coworks/README.rst

 * ``BizMicroservice`` are `composite business microservices <http://resources.fiorano.com/blog/microservices/>`_, which are `Airflow <https://github.com/apache/airflow>`_ dags providing orchestration of atomic microservices or components (i.e: ``TechMicroService``).

-To get started with Coworks, first follow the `Installation Guide <https://coworks.readthedocs.io/en/latest/installation.html>`_.
+To get started with CoWorks, first follow the `Installation Guide <https://coworks.readthedocs.io/en/latest/installation.html>`_.
 Then you can get a quickstart on `TechMicroService Quickstart <https://coworks.readthedocs.io/en/latest/tech_quickstart.html>`_.
 Once familiar with ``TechMicroService``, you can continue with `BizMicroService Quickstart <https://coworks.readthedocs.io/en/latest/biz_quickstart.html>`_.